 What is Neck Pain?

-Neck pain, also referred to as cervicalgia, is when you feel discomfort throughout your neck area.
+Neck pain, also referred to as cervicalgia1, is when you feel discomfort throughout your neck area.

 What Causes Neck Pain?

-According to a 2015 study1, neck pain is common and is the fourth leading cause of disability However, it’s hard to pinpoint what causes neck pain since there are many reasons a person may experience it.
-In most cases, it’s caused by strain, trauma, arthritis, disc degeneration, or muscle inflammation, among others.
-It can also happen due to meningitis or cancer, but these causes aren't as frequent.
+According to a 2015 study2, neck pain is common and is the fourth leading cause of disability However, it’s hard to pinpoint what causes neck pain since there are many reasons a person may experience it.
+It can be caused by various reasons, such as strain, trauma, arthritis, disc degeneration, or muscle inflammation, among others.
+More rarely, it can also happen due to meningitis or cancer.

 How is Sleep Linked to Neck Pain?